Blue Hawaii: Production

-Producer Hal Wallis would use the box office returns from Blue Hawaii to finance an upcoming Wallis film, 1964's Becket, starring Richard Burton and Peter O'Toole.
+Wallis used the box-office returns from Blue Hawaii to finance an upcoming Wallis film, 1964's Becket, starring Richard Burton and Peter O'Toole.

 Presley was 26 at the time this film was released, and a not yet 36-year-old Angela Lansbury played his character's mother.
-Nancy Walters, who was cast as the older school teacher was, in reality, only 18 months older than Presley.
+Nancy Walters, who was cast as the older schoolteacher, was in reality only 18 months older than Presley.

 Much of the film was shot on location at the Coco Palms Resort on the east coast of Kauai.
-The resort was abandoned after Hurricane Iniki in 1992.

 Although it is mentioned in the film that Chad's parents live in Kāhala, one of the most expensive and exclusive areas of Honolulu in 1961, the view from their "lanai" (porch or terrace) shows Diamond Head as it appears from Waikiki and downtown Honolulu.
-In actuality, Kāhala is located on the other side of Diamond Head from Waikiki.
+In actuality, Kāhala is on the other side of Diamond Head from Waikiki.

-There were several scenes filmed in and around the famous Waikiki Beach, including the opening driving scenes, as well as the office scene across the street from the "International Market".
-The scenes in which Chad's clients stayed in a hotel and in which he picked up his tour group – as well as those on the beach where he spent time with his girlfriend – were all filmed on the property that is now known as the Hilton Hawaiian Village on Waikiki Beach.
+Several scenes were filmed in and around Waikiki Beach, including the opening driving scenes and the office scene across the street from the "International Market".
+The scenes in which Chad's clients stay in a hotel and in which he picks up his tour group – as well as those on the beach where he spends time with Maile – were all filmed on the property now known as the Hilton Hawaiian Village on Waikiki Beach.

 Reception

 Howard Thompson of The New York Times called the film "blandly uneventful" with a "nonsensical and harmless" plot, though he wrote that Presley "delivers the songs and rhythmical spasms right on schedule.
 We counted fourteen tunes, about half of them replete with ukulele trimmings and exotic, weaving dancers.
 One of them, a number called 'Beach Boy Blues,' is nifty, and Presley delivers it accordingly.
 No kidding."
 Variety wrote, "Hal Kanter's breezy screenplay, from a story by Allan Weiss, is the slim, but convenient, foundation around which Wallis and staff have erected a handsome, picture-postcard production crammed with typical South Seas musical hulaballoo ...
 Under Norman Taurog's broad direction, Presley, in essence, is playing himself—a role sure to delight his ardent fans."
-Harrison's Reports graded the film as "Fair", adding, "As is the custom in a Presley production, the crooner-gyrater dominates the running time of the film.
+Harrison's Reports graded the film "Fair", adding: "As is the custom in a Presley production, the crooner-gyrater dominates the running time of the film.
 That is why, it is more the pity, now that he has so many films under his acting belt that he still continues to deliver such an embarrassingly poor performance."
 John L. Scott of the Los Angeles Times wrote that the film "does a lot for the 'paradise of the Pacific,' showing its foamy waves, palm trees, luaus and a couple of plush hotels, but not very much for Elvis' fans (what age bracket does he appeal to now?) ...
 One of these days Elvis will play a straight role with substance, and we'll definitely find out whether he can act or not."